 Overnight stay at hotel in Kathmandu.

 You will be leaving Kathmandu today and head towards Nepalgunj.
-After landing at Mahendra Airport, Nepalgunj, you can immediately sense a rise in temperature as compared to Kathmandu.
+After landing at Mahendra Airport, Nepalgunj, you can immediately sense a temperature rise compared to Kathmandu.
 Nepalgunj is the largest city in the Terai flatlands and also borders India.
 You will be passing old villages on the way.
 In the evening, you can stroll out on the streets and try some local delicacies.
 To relieve yourself of the heat, you can stay in an air-conditioned hotel room for a good night's sleep.

 Overnight stay in Nepalgunj.